Arizona Abounds with Outdoor Adventure Options

 Destinations

-Active family groups looking for some thrills and physical challenges will find their perfect adventure on the rivers, lakes and desert trails of Arizona.
+Active families looking for thrilling things to do in Arizona will find unmatched adventures on the numerous rivers, lakes and desert trails

-Your group can enjoy all the comforts of home while cruising the open waters and hidden canyons and coves of Lake Powell.
-Part of Glen Canyon National Recreation Area in far north-central Arizona, Lake Powell, with 2,000 miles of shoreline, is one of the largest manmade reservoirs in the country and is almost synonymous with houseboating.
+One of the most unique things to do in Arizona with your family is have a houseboat vacation.
+Your group can enjoy all the comforts of home while cruising Lake Powell’s open waters and hidden canyons and coves.
+Part of Glen Canyon National Recreation Area in far north-central Arizona, Lake Powell, with 2,000 miles of shoreline, is one of the largest manmade reservoirs in the country and is almost synonymous with house boating.

 Enjoy Your Next Family Reunion in Arizona

-One of America’s top rivers for whitewater thrills, the Colorado River provides a variety of adventures in the Grand Canyon area, from peaceful float trips to adrenaline-pumping rides through the rapids.
+One of America’s top rivers for whitewater thrills, the Colorado River through Arizona provides a variety of adventures in the Grand Canyon area, from peaceful float trips to adrenaline-pumping rides through whitewater rapids.
 Outfitters offer guided trips ranging from a half-day to a week or longer.

-For thrill-hungry families with a week to spare, Flagstaff-based Arizona Raft Adventures’ “Classic Adventure” expedition in the Upper Canyon features five oar boats and one paddle boat.
+For thrill-hungry families with a week to spare seeking thrilling things to do in Arizona, Flagstaff-based Arizona Raft Adventures’ “Classic Adventure” expedition in the Upper Canyon features five oar boats and one paddle boat.
 Each rafter has the option to sit back and relax in the oar boat with three other guests, while the guide sits in the center and rows the boat down river.
 Or you can join five other guests in the paddle raft for a more hands-on experience as the guide steers from the back and calls paddle commands.
 Perfect for guests of all ability levels, the trip from the Grand Canyon’s South Rim and Flagstaff includes tent camping and hiking.
-Maximum group size is 21-24, and minimum age is 12. (azraft.com)
+Maximum group size is 21-24, and minimum age is 12.

 What better way to appreciate the splendor of Tucson’s Sonoran Desert than setting out on a trail in Saguaro National Park, home to the stands of the majestic saguaro cactus that typify the landscapes we associate with Arizona.
 Besides panoramic views from ridgelines, you’ll be captivated by the exotic flora—from creosote bushes and groves of mesquite to the surprising variety of cacti.
 Most cacti bloom in late winter and spring, when temperatures are ideal for hiking.